David Uhl: Career

 David Uhl was born in Toledo, Ohio, on September 20, 1961, and was raised in Luna Pier, Michigan, where he was one of seven children.
 He attended high school at St. John's Jesuit High School and Academy in Toledo.
 When Uhl was in high school, he planned to become a marine biologist.
 During classes, he had a habit of creating images with his ballpoint pen while taking notes.
 Eventually, he started selling his pictures to his classmates.
-In 1979, Uhl applied for and received the only full-ride scholarship offered to a high school senior in the United States to the Colorado Institute of Art (CIA).
+In 1979, Uhl applied for and received the only full-ride scholarship offered to a high school senior in the United States at the Colorado Institute of Art (CIA).
 Uhl left the institute before completing his studies and became a freelance illustrator.
 His clients included Coca-Cola, Apple, IBM, Federal Express, and Time magazine.
 He and Danial James Stuckenschneider founded Uhl Studios LLC in 1989.

-Uhl's artistic focus started to shift after he purchased his first motorcycle in 1988 and was exposed to the culture of motorcycle enthusiasts during a ride to The Sturgis Motorcycle Rally in South Dakota.
+Uhl's artistic focus started to shift after he purchased his first motorcycle in 1988 and was exposed to the culture of motorcycle enthusiasts during a ride to the Sturgis Motorcycle Rally in South Dakota.
 While attending a dealer meeting in Boston, Uhl presented Harley officials with an image of the Harley Motors symbol superimposed on Mount Rushmore.
 As a result, Uhl landed an account creating images for Harley T-shirts in 1993.
 He became Harley-Davidson's first licensed oil painter in 1998.

 Uhl has become known for using black and white photos from the Harley-Davidson photo archive to create painted images of the company's motorcycles with accurate colors and mechanical details.

 In 2013, he was commissioned by both Harley-Davidson and the Vatican to create paintings commemorating Harley-Davidson's 110th anniversary celebration in Rome.
 Uhl presented the piece Chance Encounter to Pope Francis and the Vatican during a private meeting.
 The painting depicts a group of clergy noticing a 1948 Harley-Davidson FL panhead while walking in St. Peter's Square and is now part of the Vatican's art collection.
 The image is also sold as a commemorative postcard with a Pope Francis stamp.
 The Vatican Post Office designed a mark for the postcard based on Uhl's painting.

 By 2013, Uhl had painted between 400 and 500 images depicting Harley-Davidson motorcycles.
 He has been described as the "Norman Rockwell of Harley-Davidson artists" by Charles Osgood of CBS Sunday Morning.

 Collectors of Uhl's work include Aerosmith lead singer Steven Tyler and former Tonight Show host Jay Leno.
 In 2013, Uhl created a painting of Tyler riding through a crowd of paparazzi on a motorcycle.
 The Reckoning was made available as a limited-edition print to benefit DonorsChoose, an online charity that connects the requests of teachers in high-need communities with donors who want to help.